JeroenP87/BlockAbusiveWAFHosts/README.md

 For this to work you need:

--WAF policy (Frontdoor in this example) that sends logs to Sentinel.
+-WAF policy (Frontdoor in this example).

 -Anaytlic rule that creates incidents with IP Entities.

--Logic app that sends entities from the Sentinel incident to the function app.
+-Logic app that sends entities from the Sentinel incident to the function app API.

--BlockEntitiesWAF.cs code running on a function plan in Azure, you can use Visual Studio Community to deploy it.
+-BlockEntitiesWAF.cs code running on a function app in Azure, you can use Visual Studio Community to deploy it.

 -Application Registration with Access Rights on the WAF Policy.